Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Discussion

-One possible reason for the gain of ROCK-SPIRiT over SG or SPSG for the CAIPIRINHA acquisition is its adopted perspective of extended FOV in the RO dimension results in less bias in the kernel training than 3D perspective, which is intrinsically adopted in SG and SPSG.
+The reconstruction methods specifically designed for CAIPI acquisition, SG and SPSG assume that each individual slice's k-space can be linearly predicted by the neighboring k-space of the superimposed k-space, where SPSG has an additional ``slice blocking'' component enforced in the prediction kernel extraction.
+RS reformulates the superimposed k-space into an undersampled k-space of extended FOV along the RO direction and then applied SPIRiT to reconstruct.
+One possible reason for the potential gain of RS (in MB = 5, $R$ = 5 of Fig.~\ref{fig:SER SSIM}) over SG or SPSG for the CAIPI acquisition is its adopted perspective of extended FOV in the RO dimension results in less bias in the kernel training than for the 3D perspective, which is intrinsically adopted in SG and SPSG.
 Another possible factor is that SPIRiT is better than GRAPPA in exploiting linear prediction from all sampled or non-sampled neighbor k-space points\cite{lustig2010spirit}.